pikalover6/claude-subagents-effort/README.md

 # claude-subagents-effort

+## Disclaimer: Vibecoded with Opus 5, tested on macOS but not Windows or Linux.
+Use at your own risk.

 Per-subagent reasoning effort for Claude Code.

-Claude Code lets you pick the *model* for a subagent when you spawn it, but not the *effort*.
-This adds an `effort` parameter to the Agent tool, so a strong model can be spawned to do cheap work, or a small one to think hard about a narrow problem:
+This patches Claude Code to add an `effort` parameter to the Agent tool:

 ```
 Agent(subagent_type="code-reviewer", model="opus", effort="low", ...)
 ```

 Fixes [anthropics/claude-code#43083](https://github.com/anthropics/claude-code/issues/43083).
-The subagents stay ordinary in-session subagents — visible in the agents panel, addressable with `SendMessage`, resumable, killable — unlike the `claude --bg --effort` workaround going around on that issue, which spawns detached out-of-session runs.
+The subagents stay ordinary in-session subagents, with the same functionality.

 **No binaries are distributed here.** The installer patches a *copy* of the Claude Code you already have.
 Your install is opened read-only and never